 The lone wanderer keeps walking, does not falter, does not look back, does not slow or move faster.
 In his arms is a young woman.
-Her hair is dark and long, her face is paler than the moonlight.
-Her eyes have been closed.
+Her hair is dark blue and long; her face is paler than the moonlight.
+Her eyes are closed.
 Her left arm dangles limply at her side.

 The second bandit circles the wanderer and signals for him to stop.
 He holds his axe in his right hand, ready.
 The wanderer walks directly into the bandit’s outstretched hand, but keeps pushing forward.